2022 showed us that working from home can be awesome, but challenging. Learn how to be as productive as possible while working from home in 2023.

 The first and most important way to make that work-life balance separation possible is to create a work schedule, and really stick to it.

 Take a couple of hours, sit down, and plan what your typical week will look like.
 To make the planning process easier, start by examining your typical work day, and analyzing how you’re spending your time.

 How do you start your day at the office?
 How many hours do you dedicate to prospecting each week?
 Do you have any regular training hours set aside?

-By honestly analyzing your current work habits, you'll identify any inefficiencies in your current schedule, and will also give you a starting point for your new work from home schedule.
-So for example, if you discover that you're not spending enough time reaching out to your sphere of influence, or you discover that some of your tasks could be handed off to an assistant, you will be able to make adjustments.
+By honestly analyzing your current work habits, you’ll identify any inefficiencies in your current schedule, and will also give you a starting point for your new work from home schedule.
+So for example, if you discover that you’re not spending enough time reaching out to your sphere of influence, or that some of your tasks could be handed off to an assistant, you can make adjustments.

 Next, pencil in what your work hours will look like.
 Make sure you include what time you’re going to start working each day, when you’re going to stop, a couple of 15 min breaks, and your lunch break.

 When you work from home, it’s more important than ever to be organized and disciplined.